 - educating, enabling, and encouraging people to actively comply with natural resources laws

 - enforcing the law to provide a deterrent, and to ensure fairness for the compliant

 - championing improvements to the management of natural resources

 We make it easier to follow the rules and will do something about it when they are broken.
 We promise to protect our water so that communities and the environment get a fair share.

 As an organisation, we uphold six core values: daring, collaborative, creative, kind, inclusive and integrity.

 NRAR is an independent law enforcement agency.
 Read more about our beginning, our structure and our board.

 Our Board and Executive

 NRAR is led by an independent board chaired by The Hon Craig Knowles AM, and an executive team, led by our CRO Grant Barnes.

-Learn more about the ethics, code of conduct and privacy framework which form an important part of our work.
+Learn more about the ethics, code of conduct and privacy framework that form an important part of our work.